Machine-Learning to Trust: Conclusion

 It follows that even if there is no intrinsic preference for simple beliefs and ML-optimality is entirely based on minimizing MSPE, the fine partition is ML-optimal if

 This is the same criterion as in the basic model, except that the role of $c$ in the basic model is now played by the noise variance constant $v$.

-I should emphasize that this exercise cannot be turned into a full-fledged \textquotedblleft foundation\textquotedblright\ for MLEQ.
-Apart from considerations of tractability and generalizability, the fundamental difficulty is that if players form beliefs according to a finite sample with smooth noise, then they will almost always have a strict best-replying action to their sample-based belief.
-This action is by definition independent of the observed history.
-Yet, history-dependent behavior is crucial for sustaining cooperation in the dynamic trust game.
-This is a limitation of this game as a metaphor for the long-run interactions with ML-based beliefs it is meant to capture.
-Nevertheless, this little exercise gives a sense of how we may want to interpret the inequality in Proposition \ref{prop bound}.
-It essentially a says that as the number $m$ of payoff states that exhibit cooperation grows, the variance of the noise with which players observe $\sigma $ should decrease at a rate of approximately $ 1/m^{3} $.
+This little exercise cannot be turned into a full-fledged \textquotedblleft foundation\textquotedblright\ for MLEQ.
+Apart from considerations of tractability and generalizability, the fundamental difficulty is that if players form beliefs according to a finite sample with smooth noise, they will almost always have a strict best-replying action to their sample-based belief.
+This action is independent of the observed history.
+Yet, history-dependent behavior is crucial for sustaining cooperation in the OLG trust game.
+This is a limitation of the game as a vehicle for exploring the problem of long-run cooperation under ML-generated beliefs.

+Nevertheless, the exercise gives a sense of how we may want to interpret the inequality in Proposition \ref{prop bound}.
+It essentially a says that as the number $m$ of payoff states that exhibit cooperation grows, the variance of the noise with which players observe $\sigma $ should decrease at a rate of approximately $1/m^{3}$.